bradleyeckert/chad/doc/forth.md

 It is also used for other things, so it's roomy (128 cells or more).
 For example, ROLL can use the frame stack primitives.

-### Locals (to be implemented)
+### Locals

 An important use of the frame stack is local variables.
 Locals as defined by the ANS Forth standard are not really applicable to `chad`.
 Those kinds of locals are useful for Windows/Unix API calls, not embedded programming.
 Chuck Moore calls locals a crutch.
-Experienced Forth programmers who have implemented locals in their embedded Forths end up not using them.
+Experienced Forth programmers who have implemented locals in their embedded Forths often end up not using them.
 ANS Forth locals are nice, but their scope is limited to the current definition.
 They are practically syntactic sugar.

 How about a scope that encompasses several definitions?
 The scheme must be portable to ANS Forth.
+This one is simple and encapsulates private words.
 The proposed lexicon is:

-- `begin-locals` begins a locals scope and adds it to the search order
+- `module` begins a locals scope and adds it to the search order
+- `exportable` puts definitions in the wordlist that was being used before `module`
-- `end-locals` ends a locals scope and removes it from the search order
+- `end-module` ends a locals scope and removes it from the search order
 - `local <name>` defines a word whose run-time action pushes an address onto the data stack
-- `n m frame` moves `n` cells onto the frame stack and reserves `m` cells of extra space
+- `n m /locals` moves `n` cells onto the frame stack and reserves `m` cells of extra space
 - `[local]` returns the address of the extra space (if any)

+Example:

 ```
-begin-locals
+module
 local foo
 local bar

-: first foo ? ;
+: first foo ? ;  / private words
 : second bar ? ;
+exportable
-: third ( bar foo -- ) 2 0 frame foo bar unframe ;
+: test1 ( bar foo -- ) 2 0 /locals foo bar locals/ ;
-end-locals
+: test2 ( bar foo -- ) 2 0 /locals bar foo locals/ ;
+end-module
 ```

 `foo` compiles as a literal (index into the frame stack) and a call to `(local)`